dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * Use **anchor text** at the links instead of just "click here" links, with meaningful text description upon the links

 * You want qualitative links pointing back to your website, i.e. from authoritative and popular websites
-  * however, the more relative those links to your content are, the better (*thematic connections*), i.e. it would not make much sence a non-relative website to provide a link towards your website
+  * however, the more relative those links to your content are, the better (*thematic connections*), i.e. it would not make much sense for a non-relative website to provide a link towards your website

 #### External vs. Internal Links